FILM GRANT PROGRAM

 All filmmakers are eligible for consideration.
 We review and consider the submission of all candidates regardless of experience, career status, or individual achievements.

-- Projects must be in production or post production (except for the social justice category)
+• Projects must be in post production or distribution (except for the social justice category)

 "In the representation of Muslims today in pop culture and the media we are either depicted as invisible or were monsters and there's a whole generation of American Muslim artists that's trying to do something about that by creating culture and a representation that better reflects us and all of our nuances and complexities and dimensions."